Home > Bliss Baby Charter > What is the Baby Charter? > The story of the Baby Charter

 Royal Devon and Exeter Neonatal Unit

-Today, 93% of neonatal units are taking part in the Bliss Baby Charter and this gives Bliss a unique view of neonatal practice across the UK.
-By sharing this best practice in the neonatal community we hope to inspire even more changes and see more babies benefiting from their parents playing an active role in their neonatal care.
+Today, over 100 neonatal units are actively taking part in the Bliss Baby Charter, and this gives Bliss a unique view of neonatal practice across the UK.
+By sharing this best practice in the neonatal community, we hope to inspire even more changes and see more babies benefiting from their parents playing an active role in their neonatal care.